pedro-mendonca/Translation-Stats/README.md

 ## Changelog

+### 1.2.5

+* Custom icon for queued update notice

 ### 1.2.4

-* Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell.
+* Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell

 ### 1.2.3